System guidance for the implementation of framework host management

 The objective was to make it easier for suppliers to do business with the NHS and to ensure the NHS is getting the best value for money from those frameworks.

-This review process, which commenced in August 2023, will enable the simplification of routes to market for NHS buyers by reducing and consolidating the number of frameworks.
+The accreditation and review process, which concluded in January 2024 was the first step towards the simplification of routes to market for NHS buyers and the optimisation of the framework landscape.

-As part of this process, NHS England have consulted on proposed changes to the NHS Standard Contract for 2024/25.
+As part of this process, NHS England will be consulting on proposed changes to the NHS Standard Contract for 2024/25.

-The amended Standard Contract will require the use of accredited frameworks (or, pending accreditation, frameworks hosted by accredited hosts) by NHS trusts and foundation trusts when purchasing goods, services and works which cover those frameworks from 1 April 2024.
+With effect from 1 April 2024, the amended Standard Contract requires the use of accredited frameworks (or, pending accreditation, frameworks hosted by accredited hosts) by NHS trusts and foundation trusts when purchasing goods, services and works which cover those frameworks.

 The case for change and benefits for the NHS

-The framework accreditation process is expected to deliver benefits to NHS buyers and suppliers and will ensure that NHS Commercial is delivering the best value for money for the British taxpayer.
+The framework accreditation process is intended to deliver benefits to NHS buyers and suppliers and ensures that NHS Commercial is delivering the best value for money for the British taxpayer.

 Benefits to the NHS: